Esri/schedule-sync/README.md

 ### Sync CSV Schedule Instructions

+You can find an example workflow using this tool in [example-workflows/Sync CSV Schedule Workflow](example-workflows/Sync CSV Schedule Workflow)

 #### CSV Schedule and Feature Class Data Preparation

 We have two imporant inputs to our tool.
 First, we have the CSV schedule file.
 Second, we have an Esri feature class, which contains our spatial geometry such as points, polylines, or polygons.